SaraWent/foocat-improv-generator/README.md

 • create an svg circle of fifths through which user can choose which keys are included in the list and random selection.

+• include image of key signature in bar form for each key

 • include common key progressions for each key

 • add modes for each key